 - 1 tsp salt

-- Mix all the pre-soaked ingredients, and allow to soak for at least 6 hours.
-The mix will be a goo-y mass that forms the base of the crackers.
+- Mix the seeds, water and culture together, and allow to soak for at least 1 hour.
+The flax and chia will turn into a gooey mass that forms the base for the crackers.

-- Stir in the remaining ingredients along with any other seasoning you desire (see notes below for ideas).
+- Stir in the remaining ingredients along with any other seasoning you desire.
+See section below for some popular flavour combinations.

-- Then line two cookie sheets with parchment paper (wax paper won't work) and spread the mass of seeds as thinly as possible.
+- Line two cookie sheets with parchment paper (wax paper won't work) and spread the mass of seeds as thinly as possible across the two cookie sheets.

-- Bake at 250 for around 1 hour, then leave to set in the warmed oven until firm (it could take longer depending on your oven).
-Break it up into cracker sized pieces, store in a sealed container and eat within 3 months
+- Bake at 250 for around 1 hour, then leave to set in the warmed oven until firm It could require more baking depending on your oven.
+See the notes below if you want to make probiotic raw crackers.